2.10 Earnings per share:

 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they become due.
 The Company has been taking measures to ensure that the Company’s cash flow from business borrowing is sufficient to meet the cash requirements for the Company’s operations.
 The Company managing its liquidity needs by monitoring forecasted cash inflows and outflows in day to day business.
 Liquidity needs are monitor endonvarious time bands, on a day to day and week to week basis, as well as on the basis of a rolling 30 day projections.
 Net cash requirements are compared to available working capital facilities in order to determine head room or any shortfalls.
 Presently company’s objective is to maintain sufficient cash to meet its operational liquidity requirements.

-37 The company does not have transactions with the companies struck off under section 248 of Companies Act ,2013.
+(viii) The Company does not have any transactions with companies struck off.

 Signed for the purpose of Identification.

-For RKJS & Co LLP For and on behalf of the Board of Directors
+For Kapish Jain & Associates For and on behalf of the Board of Directors

 Managing Director Director